marvin-e/graphql_queries/README.md

 # graphql_queries

-A few screenshots of graphql queries made with restaurants as the data
+A few screenshots of graphql queries with restaurants as the data